PEAR: Equal Area Weather Forecasting on the Sphere

 Figure \ref{fig:acc_iterated} shows the ACC for all surface and upper variables, with the ACC for the upper variables averaged over the 13 vertical levels.
-PEAR shows superior forecasting ability compared to Pangu, and is better (msl, u10, v10, t, u, v, z) or comparable (t2m) to the Pangu-Large model with 4 times larger embedding dimension.
+Shaded bands indicate the min-max range across 5 ensemble members.
+PEAR shows superior forecasting ability compared to all baselines across most variables and lead times.
 Table~\ref{tab:model_size} lists model sizes and inference times.
-PEAR shows 1.5 times faster inference than Pangu and 3.2 times faster inference than PanguLarge.

-Table \ref{tab:acc_rmse} lists the average ACC and RMSE for three different prediction lead times.
-PEAR consistently outperforms Pangu at longer lead times, and is often better than PanguLarge with 4 times larger embedding dimension.
-Additional evaluations are provided in the appendix.
+Table \ref{tab:acc} lists the average ACC for prediction lead times of 1, 5 and 9 days, see Table \ref{tab:rmse} in the appendix for the corresponding RMSE values.
+PEAR achieves higher ACC than Pangu and FengWu for every individual ensemble member across all variables and lead times.
+It also outperforms GraphCast for most variables, and in particular for longer prediction lead times, using only 63\% of the total inference time.
+Additional evaluations and raw model outputs are provided in the appendix.